 You’ve had a successful interview for a new nanny position.
 You like the family, and the family likes you.
 Now it’s time to answer their next question: “What rate do you charge for your nanny services?”

-According to the Care.com 2024 Cost of Care survey, the average nanny makes about $766 a week in the U.S., or about $19.15 per hour.
-But how much you charge for your nanny services will depend a lot on where you live, what you bring to the table and — perhaps most importantly — what you’re being asked to do.
-Tasks like preparing meals or doing laundry will take additional effort on top of caring for children, and you want to be sure you’re paid what you’re worth.
+According to the Care.com 2024 Cost of Care survey, parents posted rates for nannies that average $766 a week in the U.S., or about $19.15 per hour.
+But how much you ask for your nanny services will depend a lot on where you live, what you bring to the table and — perhaps most importantly — what you’re being asked to do.
+Tasks like preparing meals or doing laundry will take additional effort on top of caring for children, and you want to be sure you’re asking to be paid what you’re worth.
 Here’s how to figure that out.

-In addition to your budget and that of the family’s, deciding on a nanny pay rate involves considering your location, your background and how much work is involved.
+In addition to your budget and that of the family’s, determining an asking nanny pay rate involves considering your location, your background and how much work is involved.

 Base pay rates are often dependent on how expensive it is to live in a given place, such as the average cost of rent or the price of groceries.
 If a particular city has a shortage of qualified nannies, that might also mean higher rates overall, as families compete for the few who are available.

-Here are some examples of the going hourly nanny rates based on location, according to recent Care.com data.
+Here are some examples of posted hourly nanny rates based on location, according to recent Care.com data.

 2. Your experience